Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/MetadataFieldMetadataFieldUpdateRequest.md

 `func (o *MetadataFieldMetadataFieldUpdateRequest) UnsetDefaultValue()`

 UnsetDefaultValue ensures that no value is present for DefaultValue, not even an explicit nil
-### GetAllowAPI

-`func (o *MetadataFieldMetadataFieldUpdateRequest) GetAllowAPI() bool`

-GetAllowAPI returns the AllowAPI field if non-nil, zero value otherwise.

-### GetAllowAPIOk

-`func (o *MetadataFieldMetadataFieldUpdateRequest) GetAllowAPIOk() (*bool, bool)`

-GetAllowAPIOk returns a tuple with the AllowAPI field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAllowAPI

-`func (o *MetadataFieldMetadataFieldUpdateRequest) SetAllowAPI(v bool)`

-SetAllowAPI sets AllowAPI field to given value.

-### HasAllowAPI

-`func (o *MetadataFieldMetadataFieldUpdateRequest) HasAllowAPI() bool`

-HasAllowAPI returns a boolean if a field has been set.

-### GetExplicitUpdate

-`func (o *MetadataFieldMetadataFieldUpdateRequest) GetExplicitUpdate() bool`

-GetExplicitUpdate returns the ExplicitUpdate field if non-nil, zero value otherwise.

-### GetExplicitUpdateOk

-`func (o *MetadataFieldMetadataFieldUpdateRequest) GetExplicitUpdateOk() (*bool, bool)`

-GetExplicitUpdateOk returns a tuple with the ExplicitUpdate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetExplicitUpdate

-`func (o *MetadataFieldMetadataFieldUpdateRequest) SetExplicitUpdate(v bool)`

-SetExplicitUpdate sets ExplicitUpdate field to given value.

-### HasExplicitUpdate

-`func (o *MetadataFieldMetadataFieldUpdateRequest) HasExplicitUpdate() bool`

-HasExplicitUpdate returns a boolean if a field has been set.

 ### GetDisplayOrder

 `func (o *MetadataFieldMetadataFieldUpdateRequest) GetDisplayOrder() int32`